 On successful completion of Module 3B, participants will demonstrate the ability to work effectively as part of an AtoN management team tasked with the preparation and conduct of AtoN supply and/or maintenance contracts and projects whilst ensuring that the marine environment is properly preserved.

-On successful completion of the group planning task, participants will demonstrate that they can generate all the major planning and management documents required by a fully competent national Competent Authority.
+On successful completion of the major AtoN planning task, participants will demonstrate that they can generate all the major planning and management documents required by a fully competent national Competent Authority.
 This task aims to consolidate all the theoretical competencies gained during Modules 1, 2 and 3.

 Detailed Teaching Syllabus for Module 3A - ATON Provision, Design and Management